mikeirvine/Capstone-Job-Time-Predictor/README.md

 - The mean work time RMSE is ***0.648*** which and every model was about the same as each model was basically predicting the mean as well
 - Using the mean work time RMSE is a very *inaccurate* predictor given that the mean work time for a water job is only 0.87 hours
 - My assumption is that service contractor is likely the biggest indicator of work time for a water job as there's is such a wide variance in work time across water jobs

-Would adding an estimated volume when the job is created help improve predictions for water jobs?
-- I attempted putting 'volume' back in the water model just to see if it was an accurate predictor of water job work time
-- Surprisingly, there was NOT any improvement in RMSE for the water model, even when using 'volume'
-- Intuitively, one would think that the number of barrels of water a truck picked up or dropped off would impact the amount of work time, but this is not the case
-- This further validates that service contractor is likely the best predictor as there is a lot of variance across water service contractors in terms of work time
 - Detailed results across models against the test set:

 |**Model**        | **RMSE**        |